hljodbokasafnid/Ascanius/README.md

 Rerun "python -m aeneas.diagnostics" to see whether everything is installed correctly.

 # Daisy Pipeline 2

 [Daisy Pipeline 2](https://daisy.github.io/pipeline/Download.html) has numerous scripts available to the user.
 Their GUI program is capable of running all these scripts though we are using the CLI to automate the process even further.

 ## Requirements & Setup

+Before installing the Daisy Pipeline 2, install Java version 14 from https://www.oracle.com/java/technologies/javase-jdk14-downloads.html

+Daisy Pipeline 2 requires at least version 11 of Java, but there were some issues with using version 11 in early tests.

+Follow the installation guide found at https://daisy.github.io/pipeline/Download.html Make sure the install package includes the CLI

+If the Pipeline installer prompts you to install java 11 through them press "No".

+Open up a command line and use the command "dp2.exe help" to see if the webserver and everything is working correctly.

 ## Contributing